MoonlightBoyk/Reinforce-Learning/Chapter3/Answers.md

 Ex3.1

+The carnot engine: how to achieve the maximum efficiency of converting heat from two huge reservoirs in different but constant temperatures into work with some ideal gases?
+states: Volume and Pressure of the ideal gas PV=RT
+rewrads: the ratio of the heat converted to useful work after completing a cycle
+actions: isothermal expansion or contraction under high or low temperature, adiabatic expansion or compression, isobaric process

 Dating with girls: How to win her hearts by a series of acitvities.
 states: My and her free time, My pocket money, relationship with the girl: unknown, acquainted, familiar, close or Girlfriend, her emotions: happy, sad, calm, angry, worried
 rewards: kiss +10,  hand in hand +5, smile +1, nice guy -1, smack -5